★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Domino's Pizza, Inc. is a global pizza quick-service restaurant brand operating primarily through a franchised store base, with three reported segments: U.S. Stores, Supply Chain, and International Franchise.
-The U.S. business benefits from dense store coverage, strong execution on delivery/carryout, and loyalty/digital initiatives that support repeat ordering.
-A vertically integrated supply chain serves most U.S. franchise stores, creating scale and control advantages but with commodity and logistics exposure.
-Internationally, an asset-light franchise model leverages brand demand and a centralized playbook, but faces varied local competition and delivery-platform influence.
+The U.S. business benefits from dense store coverage, reported 23.3% U.S. QSR pizza market share, and owned digital ordering, with more than 85% of 2025 U.S. retail sales via digital channels.
+A vertically integrated supply chain serves substantially all U.S. stores, creating scale and control advantages but with commodity, logistics, and supplier-concentration exposure.
+Internationally, an asset-light franchise model leverages brand demand and long-term master franchise agreements, but faces varied local competition, FX, and delivery-platform influence.

 Primary segment